DaleOrders/AWS-Study-Notes/README.md

 **Example**

 Julie and Moss are both in Europle.
-Julie goes to access Whiskers.jpg first and the object is neither cached in the local or regional edge location.
-NB: Regionional Edge Cache is only checked for custom origins, not an S3 bucket.
+Julie goes to access Whiskers.jpg first and the object is neither cached in the local nor at a regional edge location.
+NB: Regional Edge Cache is only checked for custom origins, not an S3 bucket.
 Image is illustrative only.

+Regional edge cache locations are currently used only for requests that need to go back to a custom origin; i.e. **requests to S3 origins will skip regional edge cache locations.**

 **Cloudfront Behaviours**